profmitchell/AudioUI/README.md

 [Cohen Concepts](https://cohen-concepts.com) - Building the future of audio software interfaces.
 [Mitchell Cohen](https://college.berklee.edu/electronic-production-design/faculty/mitchell-cohen) - Professor of Electronic Music Production and Sound Design at Berklee College of Music in Boston.

+## 🙏 Acknowledgements

+AudioUI is built on the foundation of [shadcn/ui](https://ui.shadcn.com/), a collection of re-usable components built using Radix UI and Tailwind CSS.
+We extend our gratitude to the shadcn/ui team for their excellent work that made this project possible.

 ---

 <div align="center">